project-repo/cagebreak/SECURITY.md

 immediately gains arbitrary code execution rights.
 The socket is restricted to the user of the cagebreak process (700).

+The socket has to be explicitely enabled by invoking Cagebreak with the `-e` flag.

 If you disagree with this threat model, you may contact us via email (See section Email Contact below.) or [open an issue on github](https://github.com/project-repo/cagebreak/issues/new).